Delphi Forecast Reports

 A simple autoregressive model, which predicts using

-where x is the target variable and ar(x) is a linear combination of the target variable’s past values, which can be scaled according to each state’s population or whitened according to another scheme (or both).
-In practice, we found that using lags (0, 7) was quite effective (with (0, 7, 14) and (0, 7, 14, 21) providing no discernible advantage), so we focused on those, so in practice our model was
+where x is the target variable (which can be scaled according to each state’s population or whitened according to another scheme (or both)), t is the data in days, and k{0,7,14,21,28} is the forecast horizon.
+In practice, we found that adding more lags provided no discernible advantage (such as (0, 7, 14) and (0, 7, 14, 21))

 Autoregressive models with seasonal features